apike/allenpike.com/_posts/2022-09-01-autofill-surprise-safety.md

 A lot of things turn out the way they do because of how we safe we feel.
 Let me give one example.

-Some time ago my wife Karen asked me for some help with her computer.
+Some time ago my wife Karen asked me for help with her computer.
 Ever since she’d migrated to a new Mac, Chrome’s password autofill feature would no longer trigger.
 I suggested a couple things for her to try, but they didn’t work and she was stuck.
 She unlocked her computer and left it for me to investigate.

 When I dug in to the password autofill settings, I noticed something surprising.
 There was exactly one website listed to “Never autofill passwords”: okcupid.com.
 A dating site.